 How long do volunteers stay for?

-The centre welcomes volunteers for one to two weeks initially.
+The Centre welcomes volunteers for one week initially.
 Sometimes there’s an opportunity to stay longer if the arrangement is working well

 Can I take part in the courses and retreats?